 HOW THIS MEDICINE IS USED

-Cephalexin is a good broad spectrum antibiotic which means it is useful in most common and uncomplicated infections.
-It is especially useful against Staphylococcal infections (most skin infections) and is commonly used for long (6-8 week) courses against deep skin infections ("pyodermas").
-Cephalosporins are not useful against "MRSA" or "MRSP" (Methacillin Resistant Staph.
-Aureus and Methacillin Resistant Staph.
-Pseudointermedius), two bacteria recently in the news for association with human infection.
+Cephalexin is a good broad spectrum antibiotic which means it is useful in many types of uncomplicated infections.
+It is especially useful against Staphylococcal infections (most skin infections) and is commonly used for long (6-8 week) courses against deep skin infections ("pyodermas") or kidney infections (pyelonephritis) without concern of adverse reaction.
+Cephalosporins are not useful against "MRSA" or "MRSP" (Methacillin Resistant Staph. aureus and Methacillin Resistant Staph. pseudointermedius), two bacteria recently in the news for association with human infection.

 Nausea may be seen in some individuals receiving cephalexin.
 In general, this problem is solved by giving the medication with food.